 As a result of the huge efforts everyone has made to adhere to strict social distancing measures, the transmission rate of coronavirus (COVID-19) has decreased, it is anticipated, with further progress, that we may be able, from the week commencing 1 June 2020 to welcome back more children to early years, school and further education settings.
-The guide sets out considerations for preparing to open to more children and putting in place protective measures to limit the transmission of coronavirus (COVID-19).
+This can only happen when the five key tests set by government justify the changes at the time, including that the rate of infection is decreasing and the enabling programmes set out in the Roadmap are operating effectively.
+As a result schools and childcare providers are being asked to plan on this basis, ahead of confirmation that these tests are met.